-Elastic Path is leveraging the power of JMX technologies that are embedded into your Java platform.
-JMX provides an enhanced set of monitoring tools for your Elastic Path web applications.
+Elastic Path leverages the power of JMX technologies embedded into your Java platform to provide an enhanced set of monitoring tools for your Elastic Path web applications.
 This section provides a general overview of JMX and its capabilities.

 JMX stands for Java Management Extensions.

 JMX allows you to monitor and control your Java application processes.
 Using JMX, you can:

 - Obtain values and statistics from Java objects